NijatAbbasov06/Drone-control/README.md

 The EKF(Extended Kalman Filter) in this code is changed to (KF) code to compare the two filter.
 After this, it is clear that EKF can give a better result for non-linear systems.

 Right now, the EKF inside the model is under development.
 After that, we will test how EKF works for FDD in drone model.
+We will detect the occurence of the strong wind by utilizing EKF.